rsnel/mpfaudioutils/README.md

 read filename.
 The first byte of the real filename is `0xba` for basic programs.
 Basic programs are expected to be loaded at `0x18e7`.

 To record a program from your MPF, connect the 'mic' output of the MPF to the 'mic' input of the PC.
 Set the MIC gain higher if the signal does not max out the dynamic range.
 Start recording just before pressing 'GO' on the MPF.
+Terminate with `^C` after the MPF is done sending the audio.

     $ arecord -t raw -f U8 -r 8000 data.raw

 To play a program to your MPF, connect the 'ear' input of the MPF to the left channel of the line-out of your PC.
 Set the output volume to max.
-Start the 'TAPE RD' function of the MPF and enter the following command:
+Start the `TAPE RD` function of the MPF and enter the following command:

     $ aplay -t raw -f U8 -r 8000 data.raw